June 16, 2021

-We've now covered a lot of the high-level theory of customer testimonials in The Definitive Guide to Testimonials: what they are, why they are so powerful for your marketing, and who you should you should target.
-Now it's time to get into the nitty-gritty of how you turn these theories into an actionable plan for your business that will yield outsized results.
+We've now covered a lot of the high-level theory of customer testimonials in The Definitive Guide to Customer Testimonials: what they are, why they are so powerful for your marketing, and who you should you should target.
+Now it's time to get into the nitty-gritty of how you turn these theories into an actionable plan for your business for exactly how to ask for a testimonial, that will yield outsized results.

 The ideal time to ask a customer for testimonial is when they are happy.
 So the question really becomes how do you know when the customer is happy?
 And what should be your approach when engaging a prospective testimonial subject?
 You, of course, want to maximize the chance of a high impact, positive testimonial and it’s also best to have a plan in advance.